keycloak/kc-sig-fapi/conformance-tests-env/README.md

 If you set `--fapi-uk-ob-all` to `TEST_PLAN`, it runs all types of UK Open Banking (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

-If you set `--oidcc-all` to `TEST_PLAN`, it runs all types of OpenID Provider conformance tests shown above the table automatically.
+If you set `--oidc-all` to `TEST_PLAN`, it runs all types of OpenID Provider conformance tests shown above the table automatically.

-If you set `--oidcc-logout-all` to `TEST_PLAN`, it runs all types of OpenID Provider for Logout Profile conformance tests shown above the table automatically except for Session OP and Front-Channel OP.
+If you set `--oidc-logout-all` to `TEST_PLAN`, it runs all types of OpenID Provider for Logout Profile conformance tests shown above the table automatically except for Session OP and Front-Channel OP.

 If you set `--fapi2-sp-id2-all` to `TEST_PLAN`, it runs all types of FAPI 2.0 Security Profile Second Implementer’s Draft conformance tests shown above the table automatically.